Supersymmetric Polar Coordinates with applications to the Lloyd model: Applications to the Lloyd model

-where $R_\alpha (h)$ is the remaining part defined below in Eq. \eqref{eq:Ralpha(h)}.
+where $R_\alpha (h)$ is defined below in Eq. \eqref{eq:Ralpha(h)}.
 In the first integral, we can apply integration by parts in $r_2$ and $r^{\hat{\alpha}}$ as before and the result is independent of $\beta$.
 It remains to consider